mrnustik/KnowledgeBase/README.md

 * [Saga and process manager patterns](https://event-driven.io/pl/saga_process_manager_distributed_transactions/) by Oskar Dudycz
 * [Handling Complexity: Using Sagas to Provide Transactional Support for Distributed Systems](https://medium.com/ssense-tech/handling-complexity-using-sagas-to-provide-transactional-support-for-distributed-systems-61ae909e0829) by Mario Bittencout

-### Microservices

-* [CQRS and Event Sourcing Intro For Developers](https://altkomsoftware.pl/en/blog/cqrs-event-sourcing/) by Wojciech Suwała and Robert Witkowski

 #### Service Discovery

 * [Service Discovery with eureka](https://altkomsoftware.pl/en/blog/service-discovery-eureka/) - description of setting up .NET Core app with service discoveries, part of series about Microservices Architecture by Wojciech Suwała and Robert Witkowski